On Quasi-Modular Pseudometric Spaces and Asymmetric Uniformities: Categorical and Uniform Perspectives

-For a symmetric base \(\mathsf V\), every \(\mathsf V\)\nobreakdash-category admits a \emph{Cauchy completion} obtained by splitting \(\mathsf V\)\nobreakdash-Cauchy modules; it is characterized by the universal property of extending (and detecting) absolute colimits and by the Yoneda embedding \(y:X\to\widehat X\) with dense image \cite[§3, §4]{Kelly1982}.
-In the metric case \(\mathsf V=[0,\infty]\) this recovers the ordinary metric completion (up to isometry of the associated Lawvere spaces).
+For symmetric bases $\mathsf V$, every small $\mathsf V$-category admits a Cauchy completion obtained by splitting $\mathsf V$-Cauchy modules; this completion is characterized by the universal property of extending absolute colimits and by the Yoneda embedding with dense image \cite[§3-§4]{Kelly1982}.
+In the metric case this recovers the usual metric completion.

-On the uniform side, every uniform space \((X,\mathcal U)\) admits a completion \((\widehat X,\widehat{\mathcal U})\) with the familiar universal property and \(\widehat X\) is compact iff \(X\) is complete and totally bounded \cite[Ch.~II]{Isbell1964}.
-Combining these with Proposition~\ref{prop:W-cat} and symmetrization yields:
+On the uniform side, every uniform space admits a completion in the sense of Isbell, unique up to uniform isomorphism, and compactness is equivalent to completeness plus total boundedness \cite[Ch.~II]{Isbell1964}.